kovidgoyal/calibre/manual/faq.rst

 What's the deal with Table of Contents in MOBI files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing to realize is that most ebooks have two tables of contents.
+The first thing to realize is that most e-books have two tables of contents.
 One is the traditional Table of Contents, like the ToC you find in paper books.
 This Table of Contents is part of the main document flow and can be styled however you like.
 This ToC is called the *content ToC*.

 Then there is the *metadata ToC*.
 A metadata ToC is a ToC that is not part of the book text and is typically accessed by some special button on a reader.
 For example, in the calibre viewer, you use the Show Table of Contents button to see this ToC.
 This ToC cannot be styled by the book creator.
 How it is represented is up to the viewer program.

 In the MOBI format, the situation is a little confused.
-This is because the MOBI format, alone amongst mainstream ebook formats, *does not* have decent support for a metadata ToC.
+This is because the MOBI format, alone amongst mainstream e-book formats, *does not* have decent support for a metadata ToC.
 A MOBI book simulates the presence of a metadata ToC by putting an *extra* content ToC at the end of the book.
 When you click Goto Table of Contents on your Kindle, it is to this extra content ToC that the Kindle takes you.

 Now it might well seem to you that the MOBI book has two identical ToCs.
 Remember that one is semantically a content ToC and the other is a metadata ToC, even though both might have exactly the same entries and look the same.
 One can be accessed directly from the Kindle's menus, the other cannot.